intel/MLSL/README.md

 Here  <install_dir> is the Intel MLSL installation directory.

 ## License ##
-Intel MLSL is licensed under [Intel Simplified Software License](https://github.com/01org/MLSL/blob/master/LICENSE).
+Intel MLSL is licensed under [Apache License Version 2.0](https://github.com/01org/MLSL/blob/master/LICENSE).
 ## Optimization Notice ##
 Intel's compilers may or may not optimize to the same degree for non-Intel microprocessors for optimizations that are not unique to Intel microprocessors.